CU-ESIIL/ecosystems-under-invasion/README.md

-# Working Group Template
+# Ecosystems under invasion

-This repository is a template for ESIIL Working Groups.
+This repository is for ESIIL Working Group - Ecosystems under invasion: Responses of terrestrial ecosystem properties to degree of invasion.

-This template is designed as one connected system:

-- The repository is where the science happens.
+- The repository is where we share our working process and maintain the website for our working group.
-- The website is where the science is shared.
+- The website is where the project information and more details are shared.
 - GitHub connects them through commits, version history, and publishing.

 ## How this repository is organized